sphinx-contrib/exceltable/doc/index.rst

 ==========
 Exceltable
 ==========
-Module ``sphinxcontrib.exceltable`` is an extension for Sphinx_, that adds support for including spreadsheets, or part of them, into Sphinx document.
-It has been tested to run with 3.8 - 3.10
+Module ``sphinxcontrib.exceltable`` is an extension for Sphinx_, which allows to include Excel spreadsheets into beautiful Sphinx -generated documents.
+It is possible to include the whole spreadsheet or just a part of it.

+The extension is compatible with xls, xlsx, xlsm, xltx, xltm, xlsb, ods, odt, and odf files.
+It can also control the formatting of headers and width of the columns.

+The extension has been tested to run with Python >=3.7.

 This is document describes :ref:`how to install <setup>`, :ref:`use <usage>` and :ref:`contribute to the development <devel>` of the :mod:`sphinxcontrib.exceltable` module.